Noise Aggregation Analysis Driven by Small-Noise Injection: Efficient Membership Inference for Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we address the shortcomings of existing research on membership inference attacks against generative models and propose an efficient and versatile method for membership inference in diffusion models.
-Based on small-noise injection and analysis of noise aggregation around specific time steps, our method significantly reduces the number of model queries while effectively distinguishing between members and non-members, providing a reference for more secure model design.
-Empirical findings indicate that our method outperforms existing methods on both standard diffusion models, e.g., DDPM and state-of-the-art text-to-image models, e.g., Stable Diffusion, demonstrating good applicability and scalability.
-Furthermore, we systematically analyze the impact of factors such as noise intensity and the number of accelerated sampling steps on attack performance, which not only verifies the robustness of our method but also provides valuable insights into the internal mechanisms of diffusion models.
+Existing membership inference attack methods for diffusion models typically rely on either the loss function or image-level reconstruction comparisons, but they struggle to achieve both high accuracy and high efficiency.
+In this work, we propose a membership inference approach based on the aggregation analysis of predicted noises, which effectively mitigates the impact of stochastic noise sampling and enables rapid diffusion of samples through single-step low-intensity noise injection.
+Our method fully leverages the consistency of predicted noises in local timesteps of diffusion models, allowing it to accurately distinguish member samples from non-member samples and substantially reducing the number of model queries.
+Empirical findings indicate that our method outperforms existing methods on both standard diffusion models, e.g., DDPM and text-to-image models, e.g., Stable Diffusion.
+In addition, our analysis of noise intensity and sampling steps provides further insights into the memorization behavior of diffusion models.